mouadenna/MO3ALIMI/README.md

 - **Writing**: Guided exercises to practice writing.
 - **Quizzes Master**: Personalized quizzes to test and reinforce learning.

-## Configuration
-Configuration options can be set in the `config.yaml` file.
-Here, you can configure settings for the APIs, quiz difficulty, and other parameters.

-## Dependencies
-MO3ALIMI relies on several external libraries and services:
-- Python 3.8+
-- Streamlit
-- Gemini API
-- Mistral
-- Whisper
-- Google TTS
-- Stable Diffusion
-- Mini LLM

-Refer to `requirements.txt` for a full list of dependencies.

 ## Examples
 Here are a few examples of how users can interact with MO3ALIMI: